Black Hole--Entropy Container or Creator: Analogies

-Hawking's assumption in his calculation was that gravity was defined by a smooth spacetime, and certainly not a quantum spacetime.
+Hawking's assumption, in his calculation, was that gravity was defined by a smooth spacetime, and certainly not a quantum spacetime.
 It also said nothing about the statistical nature of the entropy.
-The argument for the entropy arose solely from thermodynamic arguments, not from any additional assumptions about the microscopic nature of gravity.
-He showed that the emission of a thermal stream was a direct consequence of linear quantum field theory in a black hole spacetime.
-Therefor any explanation of nature of the emitted entropy should not require any additional assumptions about the nature of quantum gravity or about the black hole's carrying of entropy, for example.
+The argument for the entropy arose solely from thermodynamic arguments.\erase{ not from any additional assumptions about the microscopic nature of gravity.
+He showed that} The emission of a thermal stream was a direct consequence of linear quantum field theory in a Black Hole spacetime. \erase{Therefor any explanation of nature of the} The emitted entropy should not require any additional assumptions about the nature of quantum gravity or about the Black Hole containing entropy.